 - Contact your community Association attorney!
 We can not only assist the board in developing a strategy, but we can also assess the legal merits of the issues involved.
 The association’s legal position on the issue will certainly have a direct impact on how it interacts with the media.

 - Designate a representative to handle media inquiries (it would also be prudent to have a backup representative, just in case).

 - Determine whether and how to address the media.
 Depending on the circumstances, the association’s response may vary anywhere from: declining to comment; agreeing to issue a statement; or, agreeing to a full interview.

 If the association does agree to an interview, please make note of the following tips and suggestions:

 - Make sure you have a professional appearance (especially if you’ll be on camera)

 - Focus on making eye contact (no eye rolls) and exuding positive body language

 - Try to be relatable and avoid appearing defensive

-- If the story is negative (which I repeat again, is usually the case) exhibit empathy and have a respectful tone.
+- If the story is negative (which I repeat, is usually the case) exhibit empathy and have a respectful tone.
 If a homeowner contacts the media and you don’t agree with their position, be respectful of their feelings.
-Even if the facts on your side, a condescending tone can paint the community in a negative light.
+Even if the facts are on your side, a condescending tone can paint the community in a negative light.